Air quality monitoring of coal dust in rail corridors

 Dust (from all sources) settling out adjacent to rail corridors in urban areas is made up primarily of mineral dusts (soil and rock) at levels of 50% or more.
 While early dust samples contained up to 20% coal, this has declined following implementation of the additional dust mitigation measures by coal producers and transporters.
 Coal dust is now rarely detected in dust samples taken adjacent to the rail corridor and any coal present comes predominantly from re-suspension of coal particles already in the soil in the rail corridor rather than direct loss from coal wagons.

-Below is a guide to coal dust and the monitoring that is taking place along the South West–Metropolitan rail corridor.
+Below is a guide to coal dust and the monitoring that is taking place along the Western–Metropolitan rail corridor.

 Download the rail corridor coal dust monitoring fact sheet (PDF, 71KB) for more information.

 An investigation of air quality in the Tennyson community adjacent to the rail corridor used by trains hauling coal from West Moreton coal mines to the Port of Brisbane was conducted by the then Department of Science, Information Technology, Innovation and the Arts (DSITIA) over the period 5 September to 5 October 2012.
 The investigation was commissioned by the former Department of Environment and Heritage Protection to investigate concerns raised by local residents about dust impacts from uncovered coal wagons.